krymtkts/MavenAutoCompletion/README.md

 #### Installing via PowerShellGet

-MavenAutoCompletion is available on the PowerShell Gallery and can be installed using the PowerShellGet module.
+MavenAutoCompletion is available on the PowerShell Gallery.
+You can install it with PowerShellGet module.

 [PowerShell Gallery | MavenAutoCompletion](https://www.powershellgallery.com/packages/MavenAutoCompletion)